atomisthq/docs/docs/quick-starts/rug-typescript.md

 #### Adding a `package.json` file

-As a starting point, simply add a `package.json` file to your `.atomist` directory that contains the following:
+As a starting point, simply add a [standard `package.json` file](https://docs.npmjs.com/files/package.json) to your `.atomist` directory that contains the following:

 ```
 {